-Hearing Support Centre (HSC)
+Multi Sensory Support Centre (MSC)

-The purpose built centre provides placement for secondary aged hearing impaired students of East Devon.
+The purpose built centre predominantly provides placement for secondary aged hearing impaired students of East Devon.
 It is equipped to support the children both educationally and audiologically.
-The centre links with a range of outside agencies including: Devon's support and advisory teams; primary and secondary schools with HSCs in East Devon; audiology departments and cochlear implant centres.
-In line with Clyst Vale's Learning Support Department, the Hearing Support Centre works towards inclusion within the full life of the College wherever possible and this is supported by a developing range of communication methods and language support.
-The centre supports students throughout the College including Post 16 (sixth form).
+The centre links with a range of outside agencies including: Devon's support and advisory teams which are commissioned through Babcock LDP; primary and secondary schools with HSCs in East Devon; the CHIME audiology department at the Royal Devon and Exeter Hospital; and cochlear implant centres.